-According to the department of energy in the US, the recommended temperature for the central air conditioning is 68 Fahrenheit when you are at home and higher when you leave.
+According to the department of energy in the US, the recommended temperature for central air conditioning is 68 Fahrenheit when you are at home and higher when you leave.

 However, the 68 F prioritizes energy efficiency and savings, not indoor comfort.
 If this setting is not comfortable enough for you, consider getting ceiling fans for a more effective way to save costs on energy consumption while staying cool.

-Ideally, central air conditioning will automatically help you save money by reducing energy usage and also reduce your carbon footprint.
+Ideally, central air conditioning will automatically help you save money by reducing energy usage and also reducing your carbon footprint.
 However, before installing a new system, it is important to know how to control it properly to ensure that it’s running efficiently.